International Academy of Canine Trainers

 The International Academy of Canine Trainers is dedicated to providing quality education based on current scientific knowledge of learning and behaviour to students wanting to become pet dog trainers or to work within the pet groomers and animal care industry.

 All course curricula are derived from over 14,000 hours of experience working with all different types of dogs in various aspects of obedience and behaviour training.
 The Academy follows positive reinforcement principles, as well as desensitizing, counter conditioning, classical conditioning, luring and extinction to achieve and teach appropriate behaviours in dogs.

 The Academy's goal is to provide the most comprehensive education for our students and to enhance the lives of dogs and their owners.
 Students will work with client dogs and shelter dogs, teaching basic obedience and proper behaviour.
 This practice gives the student a broad exposure to different training challenges and scenarios.

 In 2002, after completing her certification, Amber started her business giving puppy classes in the local tennis courts.
 She had a shoestring marketing budget, no website or Facebook.
-Today, Amber operates in a 3500 square foot facility with several part-time employees for over 16 years.
+Amber operated a full-service dog training facility with several part-time employees for over 16 years.
 During this time, the training center offered classes 6 days a week ranging from puppy socializing and obedience, recreational agility, intermediate and advanced obedience, and behavior consultations.
-Additionally, there are workshops and seminars always taking place.
-Recently, Amber sold her dog daycare so she could focus on her Academy.
+Additionally, there were workshops and seminars always taking place.
+Over the course of Amber's career, she has trained over 6000 dogs and their owners!

 Amber has extensive experience dealing with challenging behavior issues from her countless hours spent rehabilitating shelter dogs.
 She continues to consult for the Delta Community Animal Shelter